Elan456/cu-autograder-framework/README.md

 4. Commit your changes and modify files to satisfy the pre-commit hooks
 5. Create a pull request
 6. Wait for approval
-7. Merge your branch into master
+7. Merge your branch into main
 8. Delete your branch
 9. Celebrate!!

+## Getting Help
+Feel free to email me at [ema8@clemson.edu](ema8@clemson.edu) or message me on Teams to ask specific questions or set up a time to meet.

 ## Issues
 If you find any issues, please report them on the issues page